-NASA has a $25.2 billion budget for fiscal year 2021 (White House Budget).
-This is less than other government organizations received in the U.S. but is a lot of government and tax dollars dedicated to space exploration.
+NASA has a $25.2 billion budget for the 2021 fiscal year (NASA 2020).
+This is less than other government organizations received in the U.S., but it is still a lot of government and tax dollars dedicated to space exploration.
 Although it seems like a distant subject, citizens should know why their money is or will be spent on space exploration and how its benefits to the economy make it worth the cost.

 The money spent on space travel is used on necessities like the hardware required for launches.
 Space exploration boosts America's economy and impacts the availability of the internet.
 The experiments conducted in space also have the potential to help people suffering from a variety of medical issues, such as Osteoporosis.
 Funding space exploration in America has many benefits for the economy and individual citizens that make it worth the cost.